BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

    * - :sampref:`{vectorField} at {vector}`
      - The orientation specified by the vector field at the given position
    * - :sampref:`({heading} | {vectorField}) relative to ({heading} | {vectorField})`
-     - The first direction, interpreted as an offset relative to the second direction
+     - The first direction (a heading, orientation, or vector field), interpreted as an offset relative to the second direction

 .. list-table::